LuKe2Ink/Maison-Random-Traineeship/README.md

 # Maison Random Traineeship

- For run the programm all you have to do is to unzip the folder and open the file with the name "index.html"
+ If you download the code zipped or the zip in the release, for run the programm, all you have to do is to unzip the folder and open the file with the name "index.html"